realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

-# Library App using BOOP
+# Library App using BOOP Style

 ## Design Goals

 ### Inspiration
 - Have a pure domain layer that adheres to Alan Kay and Yegor Bugayenko OO styles
+  - BOOP stands for "Back-to Object Oriented Programming" or "Bugayenko Object Oriented Programming"
   - Note: BOOP is a design pattern that is inspired by Alan Kay's OO style & lectures, and Yegor Bugayenko's book Elegant Objects.

 ### Developer Experience